BALLPARK GID FAQs

 Your tax dollars paid to the City of Denver pay for basic services.
 Arguably the demand placed on the Ballpark neighborhood is higher than other parts of the city, because of the high concentration of social services and the impact on the community from Coors Field.
 We believe we can redirect or leverage additional City funding if we also have money to invest as a community, and a powerful advocacy voice to build a case.
 Legally, GID services cannot replace existing City services.

-Who makes decision on how Ballpark GID funds will be spent?
+Who makes decisions on how Ballpark GID funds will be spent?

 The GID is governed by an Advisory Board consisting of up to eleven individuals representing various GID interests – residential owners and renters, and commercial owners or their representatives.
 These individuals are tasked with representing the interests of the entire neighborhood and making decisions on where to invest GID funds as well as overseeing staff and/or contracts, but must do so in accordance with the GID Operating Plan approved by GID stakeholders.